jow-/ucode/README.md

 ## SCRIPT LANGUAGE

-The utpl script language used within statement and expression blocks uses untyped variables and employs a simplified JavaScript like syntax.
+The ucode script language used within statement and expression blocks uses untyped variables and employs a simplified JavaScript like syntax.

-Utpl script implements function scoping and differentiates between local and global variables.
+Ucode script implements function scoping and differentiates between local and global variables.
 Each function has its own private scope while executing and local variables declared inside a function are not accessible in the outer calling scope.

 ### 1. Data types

-Utpl supports seven different basic types as well as an additional special function type.
+Ucode supports seven different basic types as well as two additional special types; function values and ressource values.
 The supported types are:

  - Boolean values (`true` or `false`)
  - Integer values (`-9223372036854775808` to `+9223372036854775807`)